GausSetExpander: A Simple Approach for Entity Set Expansion: Introduction

 \section{Introduction}

-The Entity Set Expansion (ESE) task aims at expanding a small seed set e.g \{Paris, Berlin\} to a larger set of entities that belong to the same semantic class, in this example $\textit{Capitals}$.
-Loosely speaking, the goal is to find all other entities in a given corpus that complete the original set of seed entities.
+The Entity Set Expansion (ESE) task aims at expanding a small seed set e.g \{Paris, Berlin\} to a larger set of entities that belongs to the same semantic class, in this example $\textit{Capitals}$.
+Loosely speaking, the goal is to find all other entities in a given corpus that complete the original small set of entities.
+The latter is called a \textit{seed set}.
 From a theoretical point of view, the ESE task can be seen as a problem of generalization from few examples.
 The steps that are necessary to successfully solve this problem are: (1) identifying the semantic class from the given seed set; (2) identifying similar examples from a large pool of items that fit the semantic class.
-This task is useful to several downstream applications such as question answering \cite{wang2008automatic}, taxonomy construction \cite{shen2018hiexpan}, relation extraction \cite{lang2013graph} and query suggestion \cite{cao2008context}.
+This task is useful to several downstream applications such as question answering \cite{wang2008automatic}, taxonomy construction \cite{shen2018hiexpan}, relation extraction \cite{lang2013graph}, query suggestion \cite{cao2008context} or generation of user-guided dictionaries \cite{kohita2020interactive}.
+In order to perform well in the ESE task, the learner is required to have an approach of similarity between the elements that compose the seed set and the possible candidates for the expansion of the set.

 In this paper, we propose an approach to tackle the ESE task based on pretrained embedding models and optimal transport techniques.
-It has been vastly shown that pretrained embedding models contain semantic, syntactic and knowledge background that could facilitate transfer learning tasks.
+It has been shown \cite{yaghoobzadeh2019probing} that pretrained embedding vectors contain semantic, syntactic and knowledge background that can be exploited for transfer learning tasks.